applitools/JS-Virtual-Grid-Crawler/README.md

 ### Notes:

 * Quit during mid-execution:
-   * ctrl-c only once!
+   * ctrl-c only once and wait a bit!
 This should put you in the FINALLY block to kill the execution and close all browsers.
 Repeated ctrl-c might leave zombie browsers running on your pc which you'll have to manually kill.

 ### VG Hardcoded Options: